cerbrus666/cerbrus666/README.md

 ###

 <p align="left">My name is Halim Shukor or sometimes referred as Mindscape by my internet friends.
-I'm a Machine Learning Engineer from Kuala Lumpur</p>
+I'm a Machine Learning Engineer based in Kuala Lumpur</p>

 ###